PabloLION/symmetric-secret-share/README.md

 - Temporarily supports only `.env` files.
 - Used to store secrets and configurations.
 - **IMPORTANT: The secret files at should be git-ignored.**
+- Key should be a 32-byte long string.

 ## Use